julianschuler/keyboards/concavum/README.md

 Open the file `case/concavum-case.scad` in OpenSCAD and switch to the Customizer (`Window > Customizer`).
 Select the preset with the name `keyboard-paramters` in the first drop down menu (the preview should now show a cluster with 6 columns and 3 rows).

 Now you can start adjusting the keyboard to your needs, the default values adjusted to my hands should provide a good starting point.
 Always save your changes to the preset `keyboard-parameters` as the values of this preset will be used for the automatic matrix PCB generation later.

+> When building the ATmega32u4 variant, select `build_atmega32u4_variant` in the last section.

 ### Printing and testing the case
 When you are done with your modifications, render the Case using `F6` and export it as STL or AMF.